UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 How to buy tickets for Universal Studios Japan

 Tickets can be purchased at the ticket booths at the entrance to the park, but you'll almost certainly have to queue for those.
 Far better to buy your tickets in advance.
-Then you can just walk up and go straight into the park, wasting none of that precious time.
+Then you can just walk up and go straight into the park, wasting none of your precious time.

 Universal Studios Japan has a list of official partners authorised to sell tickets.

 Only buy tickets through official partners.
 Don't be tempted to try purchasing tickets from other sources as they may be denied at the park.
 Of the official partners, only one (at present): Klook is authorised in all approved countries.
-The Real Japan partners with Klook - so you're in safe hands.
+The Real Japan partners with Klook - so you're in safe hands there.

+GetYourGuide now also sell USJ tickets.
 I've included links to both agents throughout this article so you can quickly book whatever you need.

-Studio Passes - 1, 1.5 and 2 Days
+Studio Passes - 1, 1.5 and 2 Days via Klook

 TICKET TYPE